constabulary/gb/README.md

 ## Project based

 `gb` operates on the concept of a project.
-A project has the following properties:

-- A project is the consumer of your own source code, and possibly dependencies that your code consumes; nothing consumes the code from a project.
-Another way of thinking about it is, a project is where package `main` is.
-- A project is conceptually a `$GOPATH` workspace dedicated to your project's code.
+A gb project is a workspace for all the Go code that is required to build your project.

-- A project supports multiple locations for source code, at the moment `src/` for your source code, and `vendor/src/` for third party code that you have copied, cloned, forked, or otherwise included in the project.
-- The code that represents an `import` path is controlled by the project, by virtue of being present in one of the source code directories in the project.
+A gb project is a folder on disk that contains a subdirectory named <code>src/</code>.
+That's it, no environment variables to set.
+For the rest of this document we'll refer to your <code>gb</code> project as <code>$PROJECT</code>.

+You can create as many projects as you like and move between them simply by changing directories.

 ## Installation